Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_hpc_notes.md

   spack create https://github.com/Simulation-Software-Engineering/HelloWorld/archive/refs/tags/v0.3.0.tar.gz
   ```

   Spack will fetch the archive and try to deduce some basic settings.
 It will also check for other releases and asks whether to add checksums.
-We wann all checksums.
+We want all checksums.

 - Afterwards Spack drops us in the boilerplate package.